alievk/avatarify-python/README.md

 ```
 2. Run OBS Studio.
 It should automaitcally start streaming video from Avatarify to `OBS-Camera`.

-To reduce video latency, in OBS Studio right click on the preview window and uncheck Enable Preview.
+**Note:** To reduce video latency, in OBS Studio right click on the preview window and uncheck Enable Preview.

 ## Controls